uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### Interoperability
 - It should be possible to query data using a JSON API, crawling is actively discouraged
-- It should be possible to export the pool
+- It should be possible to export pools

 ### Legal, compliance and regulatory requirements (e.g. data protection act)
 - TODO [steering committee] Does the system need to conform to GDPR?

 ### Internationalisation (i18n) and localisation (L10n)
-- The participant facing part should support German and English initially
+- The participant facing part should support German and English
 - The admin facing part should be English only
 - Localisation settings should be read from the browser and it should be possible to override them in the user settings